NodeBB/docs/src/docs/configuring/scaling.md

 Configure Redis
 ---------------

-When you setup NodeBB to use more than one process, it is advisable to configure Redis as well.
+When you setup NodeBB to use more than one process, Redis needs to be configured alongside your primary data store.
 Each NodeBB process can communicate with the others through Redis pub-sub.
 Install Redis on your server and add a `redis` block to your config.json.
 A sample `config.json` that uses mongodb as datastore and Redis for pubsub looks like this.
-When configured like this Redis will also be used as the session store.

     {
         "url": "http://example.org",